An effort to stop the universally hated practice of shark finning will head to the Senate floor.

 The Senate Rules Committee passed the bill (SB 680), which outlaws the import and export of fins to or from Florida.

-The legislation drew some light opposition from fisherman who worry this will interfere with the legal catching of sharks in Florida waters.
+The legislation drew some light opposition from fishermen who worry this will interfere with the legal catching of sharks in Florida waters.

 He noted a sunset on the finning ban in 2025 he says signals legitimate concern about the commercial future of those fishermen.